Our policies

 The Chartered Secretaries’ Charitable Trust

 The Chartered Secretaries’ Charitable Trust (‘the Trust’) is registered with the ICO as a data controller (registration number ZA050205).
-The Trustees have assessed the scale of our data processing and decided that the quantity of data being processed does not justify appointing a Data Protection Officer.
-Responsibility is delegated to the Charities Officer, who is responsible for reporting any data breaches to the ICO within 72 hours of our becoming aware of the breach and to the Charity Commission as a significant incident.
+The Trustees have assessed the scale of our data processing and decided that the quantity of data being processed does not currently require the appointment of a Data Protection Officer under UK GDPR, based on the scale and nature of its processing activities.
+Responsibility is assigned to the Charities Officer, who is responsible for reporting any data breaches to the ICO within 72 hours of our becoming aware of the breach and to the Charity Commission as a significant incident.
+The Trust keeps this under regular review.

 Personal data processed by the Trust

 The Trust will always respect our data subject’s rights, which are stated in our Privacy policy.
 The Trust will only process personal data where it has a lawful base to do so, for example where we have obtained consent, where it is determined the Trust has a legitimate interest to carry out our charitable objectives, or where it is necessary to fulfil contractual obligations to provide services, products, or information.
-Where we rely on a legitimate interest, we will always ensure that it is done in a way that respects the rights of our data subjects.
+In relying on legitimate interests, the Trust considers the impact on individuals and ensures that such processing is necessary, proportionate, and does not override individuals’ rights and freedoms.

 The collection, processing and storage of personal information by the Trust are regularly reviewed to check that the personal data we hold is accurate, adequate, relevant, secure and limited to that which is necessary.
 Data protection and security controls are recorded in the Trust’s risk register, which is regularly reviewed.
-Training is provided for staff, trustees, Support and Grants Committee members and volunteers on data protection matters both on appointment and at least biannually thereafter.
+Training is provided for staff, trustees, Support and Grants Committee members and volunteers on data protection matters.

 The Trust informs individuals about the data we require from them, and sets out how it will be used in our Privacy policy statement.
 Additional information for applicants is attached to our Application for assistance form.

-The information we receive from individuals will not be shared with any other organisation, unless express permission has been obtained, or the Trust is required to do so by law.
+The information we receive from individuals will not be shared with any other organisation, unless we have a lawful basis to do so, such as consent, legal obligation, or legitimate interests.
 For example, the Trust will share information with HMRC to claim Gift Aid on eligible donations, and it may seek permission from an individual to share their information with a trusted third party partner where it is identified they would benefit from receiving a bespoke service.
 If the Trust partners with a third party organisation, we will always review their data protection practices and ensure they have a published Privacy policy, entering into, where required, an Information Sharing Agreement.

 The Trust obtains personal data from individuals who are seeking financial assistance, our volunteer visitors and supporters, trustees and Support and Grants Committee members and from third parties.
 The data is required to ensure that its charitable objectives are carried out effectively, fairly and in compliance with legislation.